yukikitayama/leetcode-python/README.md

   - Find a parent node by `n // 2`.
   - Find the left and right children by `left = n * 2` and `right = n * 2 + 1`.
   - Find whether the current index is a leaf node by `i > (n // 2)`

+### Heap Sort

+#### Algorithm

+- Input is array
+- Make a complete binary tree from the array
+- Heapify it, meaning keeping complete binary tree and making min or max order by exchanging non-leaf nodes with parents and children.
+- Pop the top element and insert it to the result sorted array.
+- Move the bottom rightmost element to the top, and exchange with children to maintain min or max structure.
+- Repeat all the elements

+#### Complexity

+- Time
+  - O(N * logN), because making the array to min or max heap is O(N), popping each element is O(N), and moving the bottom rightmost to top and exchanging is O(logN) for operating within tree height, so O(N * logN).
+- Space
+  - O(N) for the heap.

+### Top k smallest/largest problem

+#### Algorithm

+- Add all the elements in the array to heap
+- Popping the top element, adding to a result array, exchanging the bottom rightmost elements k times.

+#### Complexity

+- Time
+  - O(k * logN), because making heap is O(N), and popping top element and keeping heap structure is O(k * logN), and we consider O(k * logN) is bigger than O(N).
+- Space
+  - O(N) because it still adds all the N elements to heap.

 ## Disjoint set
 Disjoint set = union-find.
 The goal is 1. to find whether two vertices share a common ancestor, and 2. connect two